top of page

 Artist Bio:

-Maria's sustainable, ecologically rooted practice is primarily focused on natural dyes, the use of natural materials and mycelium as a medium.
-The palettes she forages and transforms into painting paletes follow methods used by artists such as Leonardo da Vinci and Vincent van Gogh, as well as by many artists before the late 1800s—including our earliest ancestors.
-She is committed to continuing these traditional practices, preserving the colors of the land before they disappear.
+Marie's sustainable, ecologically rooted practice is primarily focused on natural dyes, the use of natural materials and mycelium as a medium.
+The palettes she forages and transforms into painting palettes follow methods used by artists such as Leonardo da Vinci and Vincent van Gogh, as well as artists before the late mid- 1800s—including our earliest ancestors.
+She is committed to continuing these traditional practices, preserving the colors of the natural world from around the world.
 Schechter’s creative process involves ethical foraging and the use of natural materials—fruits, flowers, mushrooms, seeds, and botanicals—to produce her own plant-based pigments.
 She is also known for her innovative use of mycelium as a sculptural medium, working with unseeded substrates that do not fruit mushrooms to emphasis impermanence and regeneration.
 Her seminal mycelium project, Gatekeepers—a five-foot arch grown over three years through the use of 300lbs of a mycelium substrate—serves as a living homage to cycles of growth and decay.
 Her work has been exhibited both nationally and internationally, with exhibitions at institutions such as the Anderson Museum, the Indianapolis Museum of Art at Newfields, Bret Waller Gallery, Minnetrista Museum & Garden, Seattle Art Museum and the Triton Museum in Santa Clara, California.
 Schechter’s contributions have been recognized with numerous awards, including a MacArthur Award nomination 2002, the 2025 CERF+ Get Ready Grant, 2024 DeHaan Artist of Distinction Award, the UCLA Artist Achievement Award, Art and Accessibility Grant UCLA, and the Center for Cultural Innovation Covid-19 Grant.
 Her writing and work have been featured in Eluxe Magazine, The Ecological Citizen, Nature Evolve Magazine, and Axios.